How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 1. Clean them regularly

 After using the knife for a certain period, dust, dirt and debris gets into the blade that can potentially damage it.
-I recommend you clean it with just a soft cloth before using it in such a condition.
+I clean it with a soft cloth before using it in such a condition.

 2. Lubricate the blade